Frank Young (basketball)

-Franklin Louis Young (born September 7, 1984) is an American college basketball coach and retired player, currently an assistant at Appalachian State.
+Franklin Louis Young (born September 7, 1984) is an American college basketball coach and retired player, currently an associate head coach at Cleveland State.
 Young played college basketball for the West Virginia Mountaineers and professionally in several European leagues.
 Young was commonly referred to as "Frank The Tank" by West Virginia fans.

 Early life

 Franklin Louis Young was born to Frank B. Young, Jr. and Hattie Mary Young in Tallahassee, Florida.
 While he excelled as a football quarterback and baseball pitcher in middle school, Young decided to focus exclusively on basketball, where he became a starter on the varsity team at Florida High School as a freshman.
 As a senior, Young was ranked #164 prospect by Hoop Scoop and was one of the Top 250 prospect by Prep Stars.
 Bob Gibbons also ranked Young as the 160th best recruit.
 Young averaged 19 points and 10 rebounds as a junior, but his best season was his senior year.
 As a senior, he averaged 22.3 points and 10.1 rebounds while being named the Tallahassee Democrat all-Big Bend Player of the Year and 2A Florida State Player of the Year runner-up.
 Young was also selected to Florida Sports Writers Association's Class 2A all-state squad.